 About Jr Iron Chef

 Although the Jr Iron Chef VT competition is held once a year, its influence and impact extends well beyond the event.
-Teams from more than 55 schools begin to gather in September.
+In a typical year, teams from 70 schools begin to gather in September.
 They develop recipes, learn basic cooking techniques, and explore new foods, like local rutabaga.
 Once a recipe is chosen, students practice an average of six times, with increasing accuracy and confidence at every meeting.

 School food change takes many players—students, food service, parents, and the community.
 Jr Iron Chef involves all of these players to create a vibrant, fun, and wildly popular event!